-In the ordinary course of the business impairment of trade receivables are very unlikely because customer payments are collected by credit cards or through direct debit.
-In cases of reverse debits such receivables are directly reserved for by 100% and the contract with the customer will be terminated immediately.
+In the ordinary course of the business, impairment of trade receivables are very unlikely because customer payments are collected by credit cards or through direct debit.
+In cases of reverse debits, such receivables are directly reserved at 100% and the contract with the customer is terminated immediately.

-Other trade receivables, e.g. through sale of clubs or assets are reserved for on an individual basis if indications exist that these receivables become doubtful.
+Other trade receivables, e.g., through sale of clubs or assets, are reserved for on an individual basis if indications exist that these receivables will become doubtful.